Oussamaosman02/php-tuto-old/README.md

 ];
 ```

-And for returning some especific value we use the index as before:
+And for returning some specific value we use the index as before:

 ```php
 echo $people[1]['email']; // elenadoe@gmail.com
 ```

-As this type of array is similar to json, we can return it in json format by simply usig json_encode function :
+As this type of array is similar to json, we can return it in json format by simply using json_encode function :

 ```php
 print_r(json_encode($people));